-Endoscopic mucosal resection (EMR) is a procedure doctors use to remove early-stage cancers — or abnormal tissue that may lead to cancer — from the esophagus, stomach or intestines.
+Endoscopic mucosal resection (EMR) is a nonsurgical procedure to remove early-stage cancers or abnormal tissue from the esophagus, stomach or intestines.
+If you have this procedure, you can go home the same day.